PatrickCoakley23/milestone3-/README.md

     </p>
 </details>

+---

 ## Defensive Design with Authentication
-I tested the defensive design of the website in the video i have uploaded below.
+In the video i have uploaded below, you can get a brief snippet of how i tested my defensive design around authentication for this project.

 Pages like 'My Recipes', 'Add Recipes', 'Edit Recipes' required session login.
 I tested the website by typing the url of those pages into the address bar and as planned i was greeted with the access denied page.
 I also tested if i could access the 'Login' page whilst logged, and as planned i was redirected away from the 'Login' page.